syncfusion-content/angular-docs/angular/AutoComplete/Getting-Started.md

 ## Two Way Binding

-The Angular2 AutoComplete have supports a two-way data binding when a model variable is bound to an element that changed in both and display the value of the variable.
+The Angular AutoComplete have supports a two-way data binding when a model variable is bound to an element that changed in both and display the value of the variable.

 {% tabs %}
 {% highlight html %}